 The effect of a single bout of exercise on energy and fatigue states: a systematic review and meta-analysis.
-Fatigue: Biomedicine, Health & Behavior, 2013.
+Fatigue: Biomedicine, Health and Behavior, 2013.

 Exercise and caffeine improve sustained attention following fatigue independent of fitness status.
-Fatigue: Biomedicine, Health & Behavior, 2015.
+Fatigue: Biomedicine, Health and Behavior, 2015.

 Effects of habitual coffee consumption on cardiometabolic disease, cardiovascular health, and all-cause mortality.
 Journal of the American College of Cardiology, September 2013.

 Habitual coffee consumption and risk of cognitive decline/dementia: A systematic review and meta-analysis of prospective cohort studies.
 Nutrition, December 2015.

 Coffee and autoimmunity: More than a mere hot beverage!Autoimmunity Reviews, May 2017.

 Cognitive Benefits of Exercise Intervention.
 La Clinica Terapeutica, Nov-Dec.
 2016.

 Role of exercise on the brain.
 Journal of Exercise Rehabilitation, October 2016.